sathyapriyaa-sketch/TEAM-Mirage/README.md

 5. Program will execute
 6. Press 'q' to close window and stop program.
 7. Output will be in directory folder as "output.avi"

+# Demo
+Check this video in link upto 2 mins 17 sec to understand it's execution. link :